Skip to main content

 • There are vertical wall-mounted grab rails on both sides of the wash basin.

-• The contrast between the wash basin wall-mounted grab rail(s) and wall is good.
+• The contrast between the wash basin wall-mounted grab rail(s) and wall is high.

 • The wash basin tap type is lever mixer.